 How Much Does Penetration Testing Cost in 2026?

 Penetration testing costs usually fall between $4,000 and $30,000, with advanced red team exercises climbing well beyond that.
 The number alone does not tell you much.
-What matters is how the testing is performed, how deeply the environment is reviewed, and whether the provider is delivering real manual validation or a dressed up scan.
+What matters is how the testing is performed, how deeply the environment is reviewed, and whether the provider is delivering real manual validation or a dressed-up scan.
+If you are comparing providers, it also helps to understand how services differ across the market, which is why many buyers start by reviewing the top penetration testing companies before they scope a project.

 Typical Range